Key subgroups in the Polish group of all automorphisms of the rational circle: Inj-key subgroups which are not co-minimal

 It is well known (see, for example, \cite[Example 4.2]{BT}) that there exists an injective continuous dense homomorphism $\Aut(\Q, \leq) \to \Homeo_+[0,1]$ of Polish groups.
 A similar embedding remains true for the rational circle $\Q_0$ (see \cite[Section 5.1]{CG}).

 \begin{lemma} Let $\Homeo_+(\T)$ be the group of all circular order preserving autohomeomorphisms of the circle $\T$.
-Consider on $\Homeo_+(\T)$ its usual compact open topology $\t_{co}$.
-Then \begin{enumerate} \item there exists a continuous injective $\t_{co}$-dense homomorphism
+Consider on $\Homeo_+(\T)$ its usual compact-open topology $\t_{co}$.
+Then the following hold. \begin{enumerate} \item There exists a continuous injective $\t_{co}$-dense homomorphism

 \item $i_{\T}(G_q)=St(q) \cap i_{\T}(G)$, where $St(q)$ is the stabilizer subgroup